 Incumbent serves as Apprentice Operator in training for the Wastewater Utility, responsible for maintaining/repairing wastewater treatment and collection equipment and maintaining facilities.
 This description applies to both the Wastewater Treatment Plant and the Wastewater Utility Collection System.
-Apprentices will be trained in all aspects of the Utility and assigned duties appropriate to their skillset and department needs.
+The Senior Operator will be responsible for all aspects of the Utility and assigned duties appropriate to their skillset, prior experience, and/or department needs.

 DUTIES: